 Maybe not a Must-Do but if you’re interested in music, plan a visit to Kamaka Ukeleles.
-The Kamaka family have been hand-crafting ukeleles since 1916.
-It is a great opportunity to see how this intrinsically Hawaiian instrument is made.
+The Kamaka family have been hand-crafting koa ukeleles since 1916.
+It is a great opportunity to see how this most spectacular instrument is made.
 We had the privilege of a tour with Fred Kamaka, son of the founder.

 How to visit: Kamaka Ukeleles is located at 550 South Street in Honolulu.
 Free tours are offered at 10:30 am Tuesday through Friday.

 The North Shore of Oahu has a completely different feeling than the Honolulu area.
 The incredible surf in the waters off the North Shore have made it a surfer’s paradise.
 This area is laid back and focused on nature.
-The stores here are not the tony ones found on Honolulu’s streets, but more likely to feature art or Endless Summer t-shirts.
+The stores here are not the tony ones found on Honolulu’s streets, but more likely to carry Endless Summer t-shirts, and.

-Continue your trip towards the town of Hale’iwa.
-There are lots of casual restaurants in this town, but the highlight of Hale’iwa is Matsumoto Shave Ice.
+Continue your trip towards the town of Haleiwa.
+There are lots of artsy shops and casual restaurants in this town, but the highlight of Haleiwa is Matsumoto Shave Ice.
 Family owned, this shop has be serving shave ice since 1951.
 Try some with azuki beans!

 The Banzai Pipeline. in Pupukea, is famous around the world.
 The waves that break on the shallow reef off shore are picture perfect.
-We suggest heading there to WATCH the surfers; this is not the place for beginners.
+We suggest heading there to WATCH the surfers, but this is not the place for beginners.
 The shallow reef will do a number on you if you fall.
-Visit in winter to see the biggest waves and the most amazing surfers.
-Surf competitions occur every December.
+Best time to visit to watch the surfers is winter or early spring.

 In late spring and summer, the North Shore is a great spot for snorkeling.
 If you’re lucky you will see a Hawaiian Sea Turtle while you swim.
-These animals are protected by Hawaiian law so give them space.
-Don’t touch them and don’t chase them if you see one swimming.
+These animals are protected by law so give them space.
+Don’t touch and don’t chase them if you catch one swimming.

 Waimea Valley Nature Center

-In the same area as the Banzai Pipeline is a botanical garden and nature center – Waimea Valley.
-Artifacts dated to 1092 AD show this area has long been dedicated to the Kahuna Nui, the High Priests of Hawaiian culture.
-It is still considered a sacred space.
-Do not remove rocks or other objects from the park.
+In the same area of the Banzai Pipeline is a beautiful botanical garden and nature center – Waimea Valley.
+This slice of natural perfection is a sacred spot for the Kahuna Nui, the High Priests of Hawaiian culture.
+Since 1092 AD this has been home to members of the Kahuna line, and is still considered a sacred space.
+Do not remove rocks or other objects from the park

-The park occupies a ahupua‘a, a pie-shaped slice of land encompassing all terrains This was a traditional way to divide land, ensuring people had access to all they needed to survive – fresh water, trees, high ground, and abundant ocean access.
+The park occupies a ahupua‘a, a traditional division of land encompassing all terrains and thus giving access to all a person needs to survive – fresh water, trees, high ground, and abundant ocean access.